 Digital Assets Inside Former Bunkers: the New Frontier?

-Already placed second after Ireland in terms of per capita cloud storage, Switzerland seems to be well on the way to becoming Europe's biggest data warehouse.
+Already placed second after Ireland in per capita cloud storage, Switzerland seems to be on the way to becoming Europe's biggest data warehouse.
 During the last century, wealthy heirs and investors from all over the world were seeking out Switzerland for the safeguarding of their monetary assets.

-This time around, corporations such as Ebay, Facebook or Yahoo are flocking to Switzerland for some of the same reasons: Physical security, privacy laws protecting data, as well as availability of storage space.
+This time around, corporations such as eBay, Facebook, or Yahoo are flocking to Switzerland for some of the same reasons: Physical security, privacy laws protecting data, as well as the availability of storage space.

 Where to Store all that Data?

-For those who want to preserve not only their digital footprint but also their genetic record, Swiss DNA Bank is the answer.
-Buried in the depths of the Swiss Alps, this company will store your DNA swabs for eternity.
-While I am not entirely sure about the benefit of this, some might consider doing it anyway since the price tag is just a few hundred Euros...
+For those who want to preserve not only their digital footprint but also their genetic record, Swiss DNA Bank was the answer until recently.
+Buried in the depths of the Swiss Alps, this company would store DNA swabs for eternity.

 So there you have it: The Swiss have figured out how to fit a cloud inside a mountain!